thandomtshali/prescient-coding-challenge-2025/README.md

 # Welcome!

-Welcome to the Prescient Coding Challenge 2024!
+Welcome to the Prescient Coding Challenge 2025!

-## (2025-06-11) Updates to follow!
+## (2025-09-19) I hope you're excited for tomorrow!